adligeerik/HackaCurtain/README.md

 ```

 **scope.grc**

 Records on 433.42Mhz processes it with a threshold for high and low.
 Then saves it

 **decode_man.py**

-Takes the recorded file and decodes the Manchestercoding
+Takes the recorded file and decodes the Manchestercoding, then de-obfuscation and check the checksum

 **manchester_encoding.py**

-Encodes a message with Manchester and adds the preamble
+Obfuscation the message calculates the checksum and encodes the message with Manchester and adds the preamble

 **synt_v2.grc**

 Sends a message on 433.42Mhz